nswdpc/silverstripe-okta-boilerplate/docs/en/001_index.md

 1. Login initiated by: choose a selection
 1. Initiate login URI.
 This is a URI a user can visit to initiate an Okta login automatically.
 Example below

-An `Initiate login URI` with profile, email, groups scopes.
+An `Initiate login URI` with profile, email and groups scopes.
 The Provider value must match the provider `name: 'Okta'` value from configuration.

 > https://mysite.example.com/oauth/authenticate/?provider=Okta&context=login&scope%5B0%5D=openid&scope%5B1%5D=profile&scope%5B2%5D=email&scope%5B3%5D=groups